ncatlab/nlab-content/pages/1/7/4/3/3471/content.md

 ### Of objects in an $(\infty,1)$-topos

-The last abstract definition generalizes straightforwardly to every context of [[higher category theory]] where the required notions of [[adjoint functor]] etc. are provided.
+The previous abstract definition generalizes straightforwardly to every context of [[higher category theory]] where the required notions of [[adjoint functor]] etc. are provided.

 Notably in [[(∞,1)-category]] theory the global section functor on an [[∞-stack]] [[(∞,1)-topos]] $\mathbf{H}$ is the [[hom-functor]]